LenhardErwan/VersionsMonitor/README.md

 - Open create menu with the "+";
 - Give a name;
 - Copy the URL of the page on which the version number is located;
 - Copy CSS Selector.
-To do this you have to right click -> 'inspect element' on the version number.
-Right click on the tag in the development tool, drag the mouse on 'Copy' and click on 'CSS Selector'; <br/>
+To do this, on Firefox, you have to right click -> 'inspect element' on the version number.
+Right click on the tag in the development tool, drag the mouse on 'Copy' and click on 'CSS Selector'.
+On Chrome: 'inspect', 'Copy' -> 'Copy selector'; <br/>
 <img src="./client/src/images/inspect.png" height="300px" style="margin-right: 2rem"/> <img src="./client/src/images/selector.png" height="300px"/>
 - Can add a regex.
 This on is very usefull: `([\d\.]+)` (keep only numbers and .)
 - Can add your version number